Jewish Community Centers Again Targeted With Bomb Threats

-Jewish community centers around the country were again targeted with bomb threats Wednesday morning, a week after a spate of similar threats were made against many centers.
+Jewish community centers around the country were again targeted with bomb threats Wednesday morning, a week after a spate of similar threats against many centers.

 In Miami, police responded to reports of a bomb threat at the Miami Beach Jewish Community Center.
 Threats were called in at the same center a week ago.